bodiman/sequential_loading/README.md

 2. Summary dataset: A dataset created by taking the summary statistics of data loaded across different sources.
 Useful for collecting data where sources are not 100% reliable, and the summary statistics can be used to infer the true value.

+# Column Name Requirements
+1. Column names must be lower case
+2. A column name must not be a substring of another existing column name
+3. A column name may not be a reserved word in SQL

 # Coming Soon

 ## Urgent Bugs:

 ## Non-Urgent Bugs:
 1. Initialize null metadata in DataProcessor.initialize
+2. Improved errors for schema validation and column name requirements

 ## Future Features
 1. A sequential_loading-specific interface for managing schemas and param_schemas